11 Best CRMs for Nonprofits (Fundraising): Reviews, Pricing & Comparisons

 - Close wasn't specifically created for nonprofit organizations.
 It will help you manage and connect with donors better than most other tools.
 But if you're looking for something that's tailor-made for charities, consider something else

 How Much Does Close Cost?
 One of the best things about Close is its affordability.
-Plans start at just $25 a month.
-For all the bells and whistles, sign up for the "Business" plan at $129 a month.
-(FYI, this is only $30 a month more than most CRMs' entry-level price!)
+Plans start at just $99 a month, billed annually.
+For all the bells and whistles, sign up for the "Professional" plan at $299 a month.

 It gets better, as a nonprofit organization, you're entitled to a 30% discount.
-This means you can get Close for just $17.50—or $90.30 a month for access to every feature.
 Talk to our sales team about your needs.

 Best for: Technology-averse nonprofits